 Less intuitive is how periods of economic decline may increase the likelihood of external conflict.
 Political science literature has contributed a moderate degree of attention to the impact of economic decline and the security and defence behaviour of interdependent states.
 Research in this vein has been considered at systemic, dyadic and national levels.
 Several notable contributions follow.
 First, on the systemic level, Pollins (2008) advances Modelski and Thompson’s (1996) work on leadership cycle theory, finding that rhythms in the global economy are associated with the rise and fall of pre-eminent power and the often bloody transition from one pre-eminent leader to the next.
 As such, exogenous shocks such as economic crises could usher in a redistribution of relative power (see also Gilpin, 10981) that leads to uncertainty about power balances, increasing the risk of miscalculation (Fearon, 1995).
 Alternatively, even a relatively certain redistribution of power could lead to a permissive environment for conflict as a rising power may seek to challenge a declining power (Werner, 1999).
 Seperately, Polllins (1996) also shows that global economic cycles combined with parallel leadership cycles impact the likelihood of conflict among major, medium, and small powers, although he suggests that the causes and connections between global economic conditions and security conditions remain unknown.
 Second, on a dyadic level, Copeland’s (1996,2000) theory of trade expectations suggests that ‘future expectation of trade’ is a significant variable in understanding economic conditions and security behavior of states.
 He argues that interdependent states are likely to gain pacific benefits from trade so long as they have an optimistic view of future trade relations.
 However, if the expectation of future trade decline, particularly for difficult to replace items such as energy resources, the likelihood for conflict increases , as states will be inclined to use force to gain access to those resources.
 Crises could potentially be the trigger for decreased trade expectations either on its own or because it triggers protectionist moves by interdependent states.
 Third, others have considered the link between economic decline and external armed conflict at a national level.
 Blomberg and Hess (2002) find a strong correlation between internal conflict and external conflict, particularly during periods of economic downturn.
 They write, The linkages between internal and external conflict and prosperity are strong and mutually reinforcing.
 Economic conflict tends to spawn internal conflict, which in turn returns the favour.
 Moreover, the presence of a recession tends to amplify the extent to which international and external conflicts self-reinforce each other.
 (Blomberg & Hess, 2002, p.89).
 Economic decline has also been linked with an increase in the likelihood of terrorism (Blomberg, Hess, & Weerapana, 2004), which has the capacity to spill across borders and lead to external tensions.
 Furthermore, crises generally reduce the popularity of a sitting government.
 ‘Diversionary theory’ suggests that, when facing unpopularity arising from economic decline, sitting governments have increased incentives to create a ‘rally round the flag’ effect.
 Wang (1996), DeRouen (1995), and Blomberg, Hess and Thacker (2006) find supporting evidence showing that economic decline and use of force are at least indirectly correlated.
 Gelpi (1997) Miller (1999) and Kisanganie and Pickering (2009) suggest that the tendency towards diversionary tactics are greater for democratic states than autocratic states, due to the fact that democratic leaders are generally more susceptible to being removed from office due to lack of domestic support.
 DeRouen (2000) has provided evidence showing that periods of weak economic performance in the United States, and thus weak presidential popularity, are statistically linked to an increase in the use of force..

+1AC Economy advantage (4)

 Economic collapse risks extinction.